jasonrichdarmawan/ProtocolExample/README.md

 1. Careful in hiding the navigation bar back button.

-   When you hide navigation bar back button, it is STILL expected that you can pop view controller by swiping from the left to right, isn't it?
+   When you hide navigation bar back button, it is STILL expected that you can go back to the previous page by swiping from the left to right, isn't it?

    It is achievable but it's hacky.

 2. Do not immediately present a sheet after navigating to a new page.

-   When you dismiss a sheet, it is expected to pop the view controller, isn't it?
+   When you dismiss a sheet, it is expected to go back to the previous page, isn't it?

    It is achievable but it's hacky.

-   When you on a sheet, it is expected that you can pop view controller by swiping from the left to right, isn't it?
+   When you on a sheet, it is expected that you can go back to the previous page by swiping from the left to right, isn't it?

    No idea how to do that.